-Your doctor has requested an ultrasound of your carotid arteries.
-Ultrasound is a procedure that uses sound waves to "see" inside your body.
-This procedure is performed to evaluate symptoms including dizziness, loss of memory, stroke, loss of control of your muscles and other symptoms that might result from narrowing or blockage of the vessels (carotid arteries) on either side of your neck.
+Ultrasound is a study that uses sound waves to "see" inside your body.
+A carotid duplex ultrasound is performed to evaluate symptoms including dizziness, loss of memory, stroke, loss of musclecontrol and other symptoms that might result from narrowing or blockage of the vessels (carotid arteries) on either side of your neck.
 At the S. Mark Taper Foundation Imaging Center, we have a specialized team of physicians, nurses, and technologists who are experts in ultrasound radiology.

 Before Your Exam

 - There is no preparation for this procedure.